vrajani/tech-questions/README.md

 * ACID properties Explain with an example
 * NoSQL vs SQL
 * Checkpoints that I would use to test a chat system.
+* Write program to identify if two subnets collide.
 * What is normalization ?
 Explain all types .

 1) What is Hashmap ? how it implemented ?